Weedless spoons like the Live-Forage Weedless Spoon are overlooked tools for sloppin’ hawg bass.

 Heavy gear is necessary for top-water sloppin’.
 For spoon sticks, I use St. Croix Avid flippin’ sticks paired with ABU Garcia’s Revo high-speed casting reels.
 A heavy braided line is a must as well.
 I like the 65 -80 pound tests.
 Remember, we are talking about winching bass, at times close to 50 yards, through some nasty cover.

 Hawgs in a Haystack

 Some anglers might look at a large area of emergent vegetation as a haystack, the bass being the needle.
 Anglers can tip the odds in their favor by staying stealthy, reading the cover, and casting accordingly, rather than at random.

 Keep noise to a minimum.
 Use any breeze to push the boat around and through the cover.
-I like to let the boat sit in the cover for while I fan cast around the boat.
+I like to let the boat sit on the cover for a while I fan cast around the boat.
 Then, I’ll kick the MinnKota in high gear for a short amount of time and let the boat coast into new water.

 Start with small patches of cover as they are easier to probe thoroughly and yield more bass per acre.
-Position the boat close to or within the cover so on each cast, the lure remains in the cover all the way to the boat.
+Position the boat close to or within the cover so that on each cast, the lure remains in the cover all the way to the boat.

 Within larger fields of cover, lush vegetation holds more forage and bass than stale or dying vegetation.
 Savvy slop anglers look for vegetation that “glows” green.
 It’s simply brighter than the adjacent cover.
 Look for greener pastures.